Tensor Factor Model Estimation by Iterative Projection: Tensor Factor Model by Orthogonal Iteration

-Without loss of generality, assume that $A_k$ is of rank $r_k$.
-As discussed in \citet{chen2019factor}, $A_k$ is not necessarily orthonormal, which is different from the classical Tucker decomposition (\citet{tucker1966}).
+Without loss of generality, assume that $A_k$ is of rank $r_k$. $A_k$ is not necessarily orthonormal, which is different from the classical Tucker decomposition \citep{tucker1966}.
 Model \eqref{eq:tucker-model} is unchanged if we replace $(A_1,...,A_K, \cF_t)$ by $(A_1H_1,...,A_KH_K, \cF_t\times_{k=1}^K H_k^{-1})$ for any invertible $r_k\times r_k$ matrix $H_k$.
-We can always rotate an estimated factor loading matrix whenever appropriate.
 Although $(A_1,...,A_K, \cF_t)$ are not uniquely determined, the factor loading space, that is, the linear space spanned by the columns of $A_k$, is uniquely defined.
 Denote the orthogonal projection to the column space of $A_k$ as